StartupCorporation/infrastructure/catalog-app/README.md

-# Admin Microservice Infrastructure
+# Сatalog Microservice Infrastructure

-The admin microservice infrastructure-related code.
+The catalog microservice infrastructure-related code.

 ## Configuration

-The `.env.local` is a file to configure the admin microservice.
+The `.env.local` is a file to configure the catalog microservice.
 Moreover, it contains functions to run common commands, such as:

-* Start the admin microservice
+* Start the catalog microservice
-* Stops the admin microservice
+* Stops the catalog microservice
 * etc.

 ## .env.local